 Erie County Water Quality Committee

 The Erie County Water Quality Committee's (ECWQC) mission is to protect and improve the quality of both surface and groundwater for their intended uses, primarily through the reduction of nonpoint source pollution and by focusing on Erie County water-related issues.
-For more information, visit the Erie County Soil and Water Conservation website.
-You can also visit the Rain Barrel Paint Painting Contest webpage to find out how ECWQC partners with other groups such as the WNYSC.
+For more information, visit the Erie County Soil and Water Conservation District's ECWQC website.
+For meeting information, please visit the upcoming meetings webpage.